Drawing of bucephalus alexander the greats horse

 Medieval Horse Name Ideas: Inspiration from History, Myth, and Legend

 Choosing the perfect name for your horse is a special task, especially if you want to give it a unique identity.
-Medieval horse names are a popular choice because they carry a sense of grandeur, strength, and history.
+Medieval horse names are a popular choice because they carry a sense of grandeur, strength, and history from the Middle Ages.

 Horses played vital roles in medieval life, from the battlefields to royal courts, and their names often reflected their significance.
 In this guide, we’ll explore a variety of medieval horse name ideas, drawn from history, myth, and the world of knights.